 Inauguration date: 2010

-Interesting fact: When it’s fully completed in 2017, the Al Maktoum International Airport will be the largest in the world with five runways and four terminals, with a maximum capacity of 160 million passengers and 12 million tons of cargo per year.
+Interesting fact: When it’s fully completed, the Al Maktoum International Airport will be the biggest airport in the world with five runways and four terminals.
+This beautiful airport will have a maximum capacity of 160 million passengers and 12 million tons of cargo per year.

 Menara International Airport, Marrakech, Morocco